jeantristanb/kidneygenafrica_course_january_2026/day4_gwas/README.md

 ### 5. QC of Phenotypes
 - Check for outliers, missing data, and phenotype consistency.
-- Verify sex and relatedness using genetic data.

 ### 6. Imputation
 - Infer untyped variants using a reference panel (e.g., 1000 Genomes, H3Africa, TOPMed).